 National Curriculum Coverage

-Each enquiry in Connected Geography includes key vocabulary.
-These can be seen below.
+Each enquiry in Kapow Primary includes key vocabulary (examples on Knowledge Organisers above).
 We sometimes teach discrete vocabulary using 'vocabulary word maps’ or ‘vocabulary word boxes’.
 Formats can be seen below.

-At the end of each academic year, staff will assess each child against the year group learning goals (see below).
-Staff use formative assessment to assess against the learning goals on Scholarpack to make an end of year summative judgement.
+At the end of each enquiry, staff will assess each child against the year group learning intentions (see below).
+Staff use formative assessment to assess against the end of enquiry learning intentions to make a termly summative judgement.

 In addition, for each enquiry there is an assessment sheet which details the characteristics of a pupil who is working towards, working at or exceeding age related expectations (working at greater depth).
 Drawing on the evidence built up through the enquiry, a ‘best fit’ judgement for each pupil can now be made.
-A holistic approach should always be taken at this point.
-It may be that not all the ancillary questions of an enquiry have been covered at the same level of depth and perhaps others, from time to time, may not have been taught at all.
-Notwithstanding, the judgement should be based on what the pupils have been taught.
-Separate assessment criteria should not be judged in isolation.
+A holistic approach is taken at this point.
+Separate assessment criteria is not be judged in isolation.
 The essential thing is for teachers to draw on their professional knowledge and judgement of each pupil – what they now know, understand and can do - gathered over the lifetime of the enquiry when making their summative judgement.